-Dealing with a defiant 3 year old is never easy.
-Take a look at 5 unusual ways to discipline without yelling, and with respect instead.
+Are you struggling with a defiant 3 year old?
+In this article, let’s look at 5 unusual ways to discipline your child and turn things around.

 You’ve tried time-outs and confiscating toys and privileges.
-You’ve even spoken to her in a firm tone of voice and explained why her bad behavior is inappropriate.
-Except she shrugs it off and goes right back to doing it again.
+You’ve even spoken to him in a firm tone of voice and explained why his behavior is inappropriate.
+Except he shrugs it off and goes right back to doing it again.

 Take a look at these five unusual ways to think about parenting and help you deal with your defiant 3 year old.
 I hope you find it just as useful as these parents did:

-1. See yourselves as on the same side
+1. See yourselves as being on the same side

 The trouble with parenting is that we see ourselves as being on the opposite side of our kids.
 When they don’t listen, we up the ante with punishments, consequences, and stern talking-to’s.

 Except where does that get us?
 And is that really a fair balance, especially when we know who’s going to “win” (hint: us)?
-When we’re in “battle mode,” we’re out to triumph, sometimes at all costs.
+We’re out to triumph when we’re in “battle mode,” sometimes at all costs.

 Instead, see yourself as being on the same side as your child.
-Think of yourself as a teacher, and she your student.
+Think of yourself as a teacher and she as your student.
 A teacher wouldn’t try to prove her student wrong or come out “right.”
 No—she wants to guide and see her do well.
 They’re on the same side.

 Free resource: Want to know how to deal with power struggles?
 Join my newsletter and grab 5 Tips to Raising a Strong-Willed Child—at no cost to you.
 Discover how to nurture and work with—not against—her inner spirit and strong personality.
 As one mom said: